 Writes the specified ascii character to the output buffer of the secondary serial port (serial2) for subsequent transmission.
 The serial2 port is supported by QED-Forth's software UART using hardware pins PA3 (input) and PA4 (output).
 If the serial2 transmitter is idle (and if the serial2 port and its interrupts have been properly initialized) then the character is transmitted immediately.
 Otherwise the character will be transmitted after the prior characters in the output buffer are transmitted.
 If the 80 character output buffer is full when EMIT2 is executed, EMIT2 PAUSEs and waits until room becomes available in the buffer (as a result of a character being sent out).
 The most significant byte of the input data stack cell is ignored.
 EMIT2 can be made the default EMIT routine installed in the UEMIT user variable after each reset or restart by executing SERIAL2.AT.STARTUP.
-If the value in SERIAL2.RESOURCE.
-If SERIAL.ACCESS contains RELEASE.AFTER.LINE, EMIT2 does not GET or RELEASE the SERIAL2.RESOURCE.
+If the value in SERIAL.ACCESS is RELEASE.AFTER.LINE, EMIT2 does not GET or RELEASE the SERIAL2.RESOURCE.
 If SERIAL.ACCESS contains RELEASE.ALWAYS, EMIT2 GETs and RELEASEs the SERIAL2.RESOURCE.
-If SERIAL2.RESOURCE.
-If SERIAL2.RESOURCE.
-If SERIAL2.RESOURCE.
-If SERIAL2.RESOURCE.
-If SERIAL2.RESOURCE.
-See EMIT, UEMIT2 GETS but does not RELEASE the SERIAL2.RESOURCE.
+If SERIAL.ACCESS contains RELEASE.NEVER, EMIT2 GETs but does not RELEASE the SERIAL2.RESOURCE.
 See EMIT, UEMIT, EMIT1, SERIAL.ACCESS.